Dnepr (rocket)

 The Dnepr rocket (Днепр; Дніпро) was a space launch vehicle named after the Dnieper River.
 It was a converted ICBM used for launching artificial satellites into orbit, operated by launch service provider ISC Kosmotras.
 The first launch, on April 21, 1999, successfully placed UoSAT-12, a 350 kg demonstration mini-satellite, into a 650 km circular Low Earth orbit.
+It was also known in some older sources during development as the Ikar.

 History

-The Dnepr was based on the R-36MUTTH Intercontinental ballistic missile (ICBM) – called the SS-18 Satan by NATO – designed in the 1970s by the Yuzhnoe Design Bureau in Dnepropetrovsk, Ukrainian SSR.
+The Dnepr was based on the R-36MUTTH Intercontinental ballistic missile (ICBM) – called the SS-18 Satan by NATO – designed in the 1970s by the Yuzhnoe Design Bureau in Dnepropetrovsk, Ukrainian SSR. among the outstanding authors of the project there are people like Boris Gubanov, Sergey Sopov.

 The Dnepr control system was developed and produced by the JSC "Khartron", Kharkiv.
 The Dnepr was a three-stage rocket using storable hypergolic liquid propellants.
 The launch vehicles used for satellite launches have been withdrawn from ballistic missile service with the Russian Strategic Rocket Forces and stored for commercial use.
 A group of a total of 150 ICBMs were allowed under certain geopolitical disarmament protocols to be converted for use, and can be launched through 2020.
 The Dnepr was launched from the Russian-controlled Baikonur cosmodrome in Kazakhstan and the Dombarovsky launch base, near Yasny, in the Orenburg region of Russia.

 In February 2015, following a year of strained relations including the Euromaidan and the Russo-Ukrainian war, Russia announced that it would sever its "joint program with Ukraine to launch Dnepr rockets and [was] no longer interested in buying Ukrainian Zenit boosters, deepening problems for [Ukraine's] space program and its struggling Yuzhmash factory."
 However ISC Kosmotras reported that they would continue to fulfill their obligations for three Dnepr launches in 2015, of which only one took place.

 By the end of 2016, no further launch had materialized and the remaining customers had switched to alternative launch providers.

+ISC Kosmotras proposed using a Dnepr rocket to launch a modified version of the Soyuz spacecraft with no orbital module and reduced service module, intended as a recoverable microgravity laboratory or an emergency vehicle for cosmonaut rescue.

-Billionaire Elon Musk tried to purchase refurbished Dnepr rockets for a low price from Russia but returned empty-handed after failing to find any that were affordable.
-This led him to the creation of a successful private rocket launch company called SpaceX.
+Business magnate Elon Musk tried to purchase refurbished Dnepr rockets for a low price from Russia but returned empty-handed after failing to find any that were affordable.
+This led him to the creation of a successful private rocket launch company now known as SpaceX.